List of Project Partners

 A local micro-business concerned with the inshore salmon fishery in Coigach (ended in 1990s) and owns the associated ice-house and fishermen’s bothies.

-Eisg Brachaidh is a private estate in the west of the project area, owned by a family currently based abroad, some of whom have experience in conservation management.
-The land is factored by CKD Galbraith and is managed under an agricultural tenancy by a neighbouring landowner.
+Eisg Brachaidh is a private family-owned estate in the west of the project area.
+Some have experience in conservation management.

 John Muir Trust is a membership based charity formed in 1983 to safeguard the future of wild lands against development and to promote awareness and recognition of the value of such places.
 The trust has over 10,000 members and just over 40 staff based around Scotland, supporting both education projects and the management of 8 estate properties including Quinag, which is located in the CALL area.
 Quinag is managed by a small team of staff based in the northwest and on the Black Isle.

 Kylesku Estate is a private estate in the northeast of the CALL area.
 The owner is interested in conservation land management and in sustainable use of land.